Batman vs. Teenage Mutant Ninja Turtles: Plot

 The Bat-Family and the Turtles are alerted about an alarm at Arkham by Commissioner Gordon and investigate.
-After fighting their way through various members of Batman's rogues gallery, they confront Harley Quinn and Joker, mutated into a spotted hyena and a king cobra.
-Joker injects Batman with a mixture of Joker venom and mutagen, transforming him into a deranged mutant vampire bat.
+After fighting their way through various mutated members of Batman's rogues gallery, they confront Harley Quinn and Joker, mutated into a spotted hyena and a king cobra.
+Joker injects Batman with a mixture of Joker venom and mutagen, transforming him into a mutant vampire bat who attacks the others in a frenzy, throwing Two-Face out a window.
 The heroes are able to inject Batman with an anti-mutagen and restore him, and subdue Harley and Joker.
 Batgirl learns about the cloud seeder's theft by Penguin, and they realize the incident at Arkham was a distraction.
 Aware that Shredder and Ra's will be using Joker venom, they deduce they will be at Ace Chemicals to create it.

 At Ace Chemicals, the Bat-family and the Turtles fight through the Foot Clan and the League of Assassins with the Batmobile and the Turtle Van.
 While Batman fights Shredder and Leonardo engages Ra's, Donatello and Michelangelo sabotage the cloud seeder as it launches.
-Leonardo subdues Ra's, and Batman is able to defeat the Shredder with a distraction from Raphael.
-The cloud seeder crashes into the facility and explodes, knocking the Shredder into a vat of Joker venom and destroying Ace Chemicals.
+Leonardo subdues Ra's, and Batman is able to defeat Shredder with a distraction from Raphael.
+The cloud seeder crashes into the facility and explodes, knocking Shredder into a vat of Joker venom and destroying Ace Chemicals.
 At the Batcave, the Turtles prepare to return to New York until Batman reveals a surprise pizza party to celebrate their victory.
 In a post-credits scene, Shredder emerges from the rubble of Ace Chemicals, now possessing a Joker-like appearance and laughing maniacally.